Convex Polygons in Cartesian Products

+Note that, although every pentagon supported by a grid lies on a $5 \times 5$ subgrid, the proof above does not work on a $5 \times 5$ grid.
+If we start with a $5\times 5$ grid, and choose $P'$ from an off-center $4\times 4$ subgrid, then we might not add be able to add two points from the remaining $2\times 2$ subgrid.
+Specifically, the coordinates of the $4\times t$ grid may force $P'$ to be of a specific type: the example in Figure~\ref{fig:lem-lowerSix} prevents $P'$ from being in $\chainBottomRight$ as all four central points are above the dotted line.
+Starting with a $6\times6 $ grid, we know there are two extra points on the outer boundary that can be added to $P'$, regardless of the type of the chain $P'$.

-\section{Extremal Bounds for Convex Polytopes in Cartesian Products}
+\section{Extremal bounds for convex polytopes in Cartesian products}

-\subsection{Lower Bounds in the Plane}
+\subsection{Lower bounds in the plane}

 In this section, we show that for every $n\geq 3$, every $n\times n$ grid supports a convex polygon with $\Omega(\log n)$ vertices.
-The results on the Erd\H{o}s-Szekeres number cannot be used directly, since they crucially use the assumption that the given set of points is in general position.
-An $n \times n$ section of the integer lattice is known to contain $\Theta(n)$ points in general position~\cite{erdos1951}, and this number is conjectured to be $\frac{\pi}{\sqrt{3}}n(1+o(1))$~\cite{GK68,Pegg05}.
+The results on the Erd\H{o}s--Szekeres number cannot be used directly, since they crucially use the assumption that the given set of points is in general position.
+An $n \times n$ section of the integer lattice is known to contain $\Theta(n)$ points in general position~\cite{erdos1951}; the maximum number of points in general position is conjectured to be $\frac{\pi}{\sqrt{3}}n(1+o(1))$~\cite{GK68,Pegg05}.
 However, this result does not apply to arbitrary Cartesian products.
 It is worth noting that higher dimensional variants for the integer lattice are poorly understood: it is known that an $n\times n\times n$ section of $\mathbb{Z}^3$ contains $\Theta(n^2)$ points no three of which are collinear~\cite{PW2007}, but no similar statements are known in higher dimensions.
 We use a recent result from incidence geometry.